WDoyle123/StarScholar3D/README.md

 - **V Magnitude (Vmag)**: The V magnitude of a star indicates its brightness as seen from Earth.
 In StarScholar3D, we use this metric to approximate the size of the stars in our 3D environment.
 Larger sizes are used for stars with lower (brighter) V magnitudes, allowing users to easily discern the relative brightness of stars.

 These methodologies enable users to not only explore the positions of celestial bodies but also gain insights into their physical characteristics.

-## Work in Progress (WIP)
-Please note that StarScholar3D is currently a work in progress.
-Features are being actively developed and refined.
-Contributions, suggestions, and feedback are highly welcomed!

 ## Visualisations
 Below are some visualisations created using StarScholar3D: